PYfffE/snifferplusplus/README.md

 * No process memory checking;
 * No registry checking;
 * only checking c:\users\<user>\appdata\roaming\Notepad++\Backup\ directory;
-* If you have admin rights, you cat run check for all users.
+* If you have admin rights, you can run check for all users.

 ## Usage
 ```cmd